sooriyaarachchi/pybites.github.io-src/content/decorators-by-example.md

 Title: Learning Python Decorators by Example
 Date: 2017-10-20 12:00
 Category: Concepts
 Tags: decorators, design patterns, logging, caching, memoization, Flask, Django, properties, classmethod, staticmethod, lru_cache, mock.patch, contextmanager
 Slug: decorators-by-example
 Authors: Bob
-Summary: Decorators are an sometimes overlooked feature and they might be hard to grap for beginning Pythonistas.
+Summary: Decorators are a sometimes overlooked feature and they might be hard to grasp for beginning Pythonistas.
 I agree with Aaron Maxwell that mastering them "can massively magnify the positive impact of the code you write", so make sure you add them to your toolkit if not done so already.
 In this article I explain what they do, why you want to use them and give some practical examples.
 cover: images/featured/pb-article.png

-Decorators are an sometimes overlooked feature and they might be hard to grap for beginning Pythonistas.
+Decorators are a sometimes overlooked feature and they might be hard to grasp for beginning Pythonistas.
 I agree with Aaron Maxwell that mastering them "can massively magnify the positive impact of the code you write", so make sure you add them to your toolkit if not done so already.
 In this article I explain what they do, why you want to use them and give some practical examples.

 ![decorators are a bit like Russian dolls]({filename}/images/banners/pb_decorators.png)